oottppxx/enigma2/plugins/README.md

 * [AutoOff](https://github.com/oottppxx/enigma2/tree/master/plugins/autooff) attempts to stop any service after the box goes to standby, and optionally tries to resume the service afterwards - apparently some images don't do it by default, so if you want to confirm, just activate debug and check the debug log.

-* [BigMac](https://github.com/oottppxx/enigma2/tree/master/plugins/bigmac) attempts to monitor IPTV streams and restart them if they get stuck.
-See also QuarterPounder below.

 * [Buzzz](https://github.com/oottppxx/enigma2/tree/master/plugins/buzzz) is a local M3U proxy for TheHive.

 * [Frenchs](https://github.com/oottppxx/enigma2/tree/master/plugins/frenchs) adds some spice to Heinz (see below), marking catchup supporting channels as the M3U download is proxied through it; it supports XCAPI and VAPI.